e-zou/Revtech/README.md

 # Revtech (a.k.a RevTek)

 RevTek is a project built in React for a mock company called "RevTek".
 The aim is to build a platform that matches companies with students.
 Features include: contract submissions, ability to comment, viewing of profiles, and accounting for different user roles.
+Click [here](https://glacial-woodland-13699.herokuapp.com) for a demo :)

 ## Next Steps
 This project is still incomplete, but below are the requirements we hoped to fulfill if we had more time to work on the project.